Equity, Inclusion, Diversity

-In 2017 the entire staff participated in Safe Space training, and this training is part of new staff orientation.
+In 2017 the entire staff participated in Safe Space training, and this training is being repeated in 2022.

-In 2022 four Penland staff are participating in a training session, presented by Art Equity, on “antiracist approaches to radical recruitment in the arts.”
+In 2022 four Penland staff participated in a training session, presented by Art Equity, on “antiracist approaches to radical recruitment in the arts.”